Four Pillars of Social Justice

 - The Cobán Water Project

 This global ministry is based on a decade-long friendship with the people of Cobán, Guatemala.
 Annually, pilgrims from St. Patrick's spend time at the monastery in Cobán, share faith, learn about the culture of Guatemala and distribute water filters.
 The Cobán Water Project purchases a simple water filtration system constructed in Guatemala City that catches rain water and purifies it.
 The units cost $50 and provide a family with clean water for years.
 Funds for the project are raised at the Gala for Brighter Tomorrows and through individual contributions.
-If you would like to donate or join a pilgrimage, please contact the Office of Social Justice.
-Gracias!

 - Easy Bean – Organic Farm Shares